"Bringing Seamanship to the Creeks from the River and the Estuary "

 activity was for a boat to stay overnight and this happened (for the

-first time since the port was abandoned) on the xxth April 2015, when a
+first time since the port was abandoned) on the 15th April 2015, when a

 narrowboat, skippered by an experienced blue-water sailor, and crewed

-in by a team of experienced narrowboat owners from London's waterways,
+in by a team of brave narrowboat owners from London's waterways,

 entered the lock at 5.30pm and tied up to wait for the tide to rise